 The proportion of data that is estimated is dependent on the company under review.
 Where primary source data is not available, the External Investment Manager seeks to validate estimated data across a variety of sources.
-The External Investment Manager's in-house team of analysts synthesize all available data in their research process.
+The External Investment Manager's in-house team of analysts synthesizes all available data in their research process.
 The External Investment Manager also often speaks directly with companies to address significant gaps in information and they pursue engagement after purchase in order to improve ESG reporting.

+The Management Company uses data from its own external data providers to monitor environmental or social characteristics of the Sub-Fund.

+The Management Company uses three external data providers as its main sources:
-The Management Company uses data from external providers to monitor environmental or social characteristics and/or sustainable objectives (when relevant) of the Sub-Fund and to edit their black lists.
-More specifically, the Management Company uses mainly Sustainalytics (ESG risk score, controversy, product involvement, UN Global Compact etc.), Morningstar (sub-fund peer group analysis and various ESG data calculations at portfolio level), ISS governance (voting resolution assessment and proxy voting) and ISS Ethix (climate data, SDG solutions score etc.).
-The data are integrated and stored into the front to back internal tool and/or available into the dedicated data management system of the Management Company directly sourced from the providers on a continuous basis (some information may be delayed).
-Information are also available through dedicated portals developed by the external providers whose access is restricted to specific users of the Management Company (as ESG team, Risk team etc.).
-The Management Company verifies that the data is available, reported or calculated and reliable over time.

-On a case-by-case basis, as for example if a score ESG is missing, the Management Company may use other source of information to make its own opinion including information coming from its delegated portfolio manager to check the ESG suitability of the investment with the strategy of the Sub-Fund.
+- The Management Company assesses the environmental and/or social characteristics of the Sub-Fund's constituents using the external data provider Sustainalytics.
+The Management Company uses Sustainalytics for ESG risk scores, controversy, product involvement, as well as alignment with global standards (e.g., OECD Guidelines for Multinational Enterprises). - The Management Company uses Morningstar to analyse the Sub-Fund's peer group, as well as for various ESG data calculations at portfolio level. - The Management Company uses the data provider ISS for climate and impact data.

+Once collected from these sources, the data is integrated and stored into the front-to-back internal tool and/or available in the Management Company's dedicated data management system (which directly and continuously obtains data from the providers).
+Information is also available via dedicated portals developed by the external data providers, access to which is limited to specific users of the Management Company.
+The Management Company verifies that the data is available, reported (or calculated), and reliable over time.
+On a case-by-case basis (e.g., if an ESG score is missing), the Management Company may use other sources of information to form its own opinion regarding the ESG suitability of any investment opportunity with the Sub-Fund's strategy.

+Commenté [LR1]: Modified to be aligned on the text of other Article 8 funds